blazium-engine/blazium-docs/contributing/development/compiling/optimizing_for_size.rst

 - Font ligatures and OpenType features (such as small capitals, fractions and slashed zero).

-Godot provides a fallback text server that isn't compiled by default.
+Blazium provides a fallback text server that isn't compiled by default.
 This text server can be used as a lightweight alternative to the default advanced text
 server: